 8. Salt System Problems

-Salt systems are becoming more popular with spa owners, although they are much more prevalent on swimming pools.
+Salt systems are becoming more popular with spa owners, although they are much more prevalent in swimming pools.
 The issue with salt systems is that it is possible to place too much reliance on them, and never check your chlorine level.
-Spa salt cells also need occasional cleaning to maintain chlorine output.
+Spa salt cells need occasional cleaning to maintain chlorine output.